Saturday, Nov. 30, 2019 (Updated Dec. 17, 2019)

 Any tax policy change would be undertaken as part of budget discussions, which begin in the spring; such a large undertaking would likely last for a year or more to allow for adequate public input.
 City council will set their agenda for the next two years at its mid-January retreat.

 For now, the simpler course may be to work on expansion and better utilization of the rebate program.
 Boulder hopes to use an online eligibility portal, under development now in a partnership with Google, to better inform residents about what programs, discounts and rebates they qualify for.

 Council on Tuesday will consider minor changes to the food ta rebate program.
-On the consent agenda, it is not scheduled as a discussion item nor is there opportunity for public comment.
+On the The grouping of routine items on the city council meeting agenda (e.g. approval of past meeting minu..., it is not scheduled as a discussion item nor is there opportunity for public comment.

 City council meeting, 6 p.m.
 Tuesday, Dec.
 3 1777 Broadway

 Author’s note: This article has been updated with comments from Boulder’s chief financial and budget officers clarifying the role and amount of the city’s food tax, and additional information from Housing and Human Services.

 Want more stories like this, delivered straight to your inbox?
 Click here to sign up for a weekly newsletter from Boulder Beat.

 Like what you read?
 Support Local journalism.